-TCU’s Office of Religious and Spiritual Life does not host a regular Sunday worship service, and we encourage students to get connected to local churches for this experience.
+TCU’s Office of Religious and Spiritual Life does not host a regular Sunday worship service, We encourage students to get connected to local churches for this experience.
 Many students end up connected to a local church through their student religious organization, their roommate, or through a friend.

 Yes, TCU Catholic hosts mass on campus during the regular school year.
-Typically, mass is held on Sundays in the chapel and in the Newman Center on Wednesday evenings, but that may be different this year due to the pandemic.
+Typically, mass is held on Sundays in the chapel and in the Newman Center on Wednesday evenings.
 For more information, please visit www.tcucatholic.org.

 Students are connected to bible studies, small groups, and other forms of religious community through various student religious organizations.
-To read more about this group, visit our Communities page.
-If you need help finding the right community for you, feel free to contact our office at email@example.com.
+To read more about these groups, visit our Communities page.
+If you need help finding the right community for you, feel free to contact our office at firstname.lastname@example.org.

 Chaplains at TCU are either ordained or lay-ministers in their respective faith traditions, but care for the spiritual needs of ALL students regardless of their faith tradition.
 Their role is to accompany students on their spiritual journey through college.
 While each comes from our own faith traditions, their role is to meet students exactly where they are.
 You might find a chaplain leading a support group, meeting one on one with a student in a pastoral care session, advising a student religious organization on campus policies, or accompanying students at a social justice protest.